dugu9sword/manytasks/README.md

 - [x] Colorize the CLI tools
 - [x] Disable the web UI by default
+- [x] Support for configuration with python script

 **2019.12.11**, About one year later, after submitting my ACL 2020 paper, I add some new features to the tool.
 Good luck~